psychemedia/storytelling-notes/tom_tit_tot.md

 "'That's it.
 That's just what makes me so wretched,' sobbed Pura,

-'"What, wretched to think a good man loves you!'
+"'What, wretched to think a good man loves you!'

-"' No» aunt, no; but to think that he is so good and so kind, and we have been deceiving him.
+"'No. aunt, no; but to think that he is so good and so kind, and we have been deceiving him.
 When he finds I can do none of the things he has fancied I am so clever at, what will he think of me ?
 With what face, can I meet him ?
 Will he ever respect me again?' and she sobbed harder than ever.

-'"Nonsense, child, don't take on like that,' responded the aunt ' You've got through it all so far.
-Do as I bid you^ and it will all come right in the end.'
+";Nonsense, child, don't take on like that,' responded the aunt 'You've got through it all so far.
+Do as I bid you. and it will all come right in the end.'

 "Pura, used to obey, and trusting in great measure also to the promises of. the sunbeamsprites, prepared to do her aunt's bidding, though with somewhat mixed feelings.

 "When the wedding-day was fixed, and all preparations made, Pura did not forget to go out early into the tomillar, and ask the sprites of the sunbeam how she should find their proteg&s, the three cripples of the hospital. * Leave that to us,' said the sprites.
 'You have done your part in remembering them.
 We will take care they have the invitation; only give us the token by which they may be sure of being admitted.'

-"*A red and white carnation will suffice,' answered Pura; and a cloud overshadowed the sunbeam.
+"'A red and white carnation will suffice,' answered Pura; and a cloud overshadowed the sunbeam.

 "The wedding came, and the fetes, and the cripples.
 A pitiable sight they were, indeed.
 They were still young; but their distorted forms only made their youth a motive for greater compassion.
 The back of one was curled over so that her chin touched her waist, and her arms were so short they were no longer than the fins of a fish.
 Those of the second were so swollen that each was the size of her whole body, and you could scarcely tell which was which; and on her forehead was a great swelling like the horn of a rhinoceros.
 The skin of the third was all shrivelled and seamed with scars, and her eyes were red all round, and stood out from her head worse than those of a lobster.

-W/iat Ana saw in the Sunbeam.
-197

-*((}

-^Pura!' exclaimed the bridegroom, as they made their approach, *how on earth did these three scarecrows get in ? they are almost enough to cast an evil eye on our happiness/
+"'Pura!' exclaimed the bridegroom, as they made their approach, *how on earth did these three scarecrows get in? they are almost enough to cast an evil eye on our happiness/

-"* Say not so, beloved,* replied Pura; * they are three poor girls who might have been as happy as you and I, but that misfortune overtook them.
-Their life is sad enough, shall we not try to make them glad for once, on our own happy day ?'
+"'Say not so, beloved,' replied Pura; 'they are three poor girls who might have been as happy as you and I, but that misfortune overtook them.
+Their life is sad enough, shall we not try to make them glad for once, on our own happy day?'

-"' Sweet child, you are right, and I was hasty,' answered the bridegroom; * but how did you come to know them ?'
+"'Sweet child, you are right, and I was hasty,' answered the bridegroom; 'but how did you come to know them?'

-"* Some one who was very kind to me seemed to take an interest in them too, and asked me to invite them, that they might have one bright day at least.-
+"'Some one who was very kind to me seemed to take an interest in them too, and asked me to invite them, that they might have one bright day at least.-

 "'Then, if that is the case, they have my heartiest welcome; I had rather see them here than if they were the highest duchesses of the land.'

 "And with that he sent the friend who attended to marshalling the guests, to put them in the best places, nearest to the bride and himself.

-•* Nevertheless, he could not get over his curiosity, to know why they were formed in such an extraordinary manner; and when the conversation began to get sufficiently general and familiar, he went up to the first, and after an exchange of ordinary compliments, and feeling his way by little

-and little, at last allowed himself to say in the politest tone, —
+•* Nevertheless, he could not get over his curiosity, to know why they were formed in such an extraordinary manner; and when the conversation began to get sufficiently general and familiar, he went up to the first, and after an exchange of ordinary compliments, and feeling his way by little and little, at last allowed himself to say in the politest tone, —

-''May I ask, dear friend, how it is your back comes to be so bent, and your arms so very short ?'
+"'May I ask, dear friend, how it is your back comes to be so bent, and your arms so very short ?'

 "And while he waited in great perturbation, lest he should have offended or hurt the poor thing, she answered cheerfully enough, —

-"* By all means, I am not at all ashamed of it.
+"'By all means, I am not at all ashamed of it.
 I used to be a famous hand at making lace, and my step-mother, finding she could make a lot of money out of my work, kept me at it so hard that from bending over it so much my back never came straight again; and my arms, from continually twisting the bobbins, got quite worn away and screwed like into the sockets, and never would come out any more/

-"* Indeed!* exclaimed the bridegroom, almost abruptly, for his alarm got the better of his courtesy; and with that he sprang to the side of his bride, and exacted from her a promise that she would never never make any lace from that day forward.
+"'Indeed!' exclaimed the bridegroom, almost abruptly, for his alarm got the better of his courtesy; and with that he sprang to the side of his bride, and exacted from her a promise that she would never never make any lace from that day forward.

 "Pura gave the promise willingly enough; and, his composure somewhat restored, her husband before long found his curiosity lead him to the side of the second ' scarecrow* guest, to ask her why her arms were so very thick, and why she had such a bump on her forehead.

-** * Because/ she answered, in a tone which seemed to show she was pleased to have the opportunity of explaining the circumstance, 'because I used to be a rare hand at making almendrado * and turrones of every kind, and from continually pounding, pounding at the almonds and nuts, my arms grew as thick as you see; and as I often knocked my forehead with the big pestle we used, I got this ugly bump.'
+"'Because/ she answered, in a tone which seemed to show she was pleased to have the opportunity of explaining the circumstance, 'because I used to be a rare hand at making almendrado * and turrones of every kind, and from continually pounding, pounding at the almonds and nuts, my arms grew as thick as you see; and as I often knocked my forehead with the big pestle we used, I got this ugly bump.'

 "With greater trepidation than before, he darted, at hearing this, to Pura's side, and taking her hand in his, required her to promise him with the greatest solemnity that she would never touch any confectionary again.

-*' Encouraged by the good-natured reception his curiosity had met with in the two former cases, he soon found himself by the side of the third cripple, asking her why her eyes were so red and goggled, and her skin so scarred.
+"'Encouraged by the good-natured reception his curiosity had met with in the two former cases, he soon found himself by the side of the third cripple, asking her why her eyes were so red and goggled, and her skin so scarred.

-"'Because I was a famous cook,' was the answer. * I was married very young, and my husband was very particular about his dinner.
+"'Because I was a famous cook,' was the answer.
+'I was married very young, and my husband was very particular about his dinner.
 I never could be away from the cooking-stove, there was always something to be got ready; and that injured my eyes.
 And worse than that, one day I had a frying-pan in my hand, full of boiling oil, and I was just going to drop in the chops, when bang went a pane of glass.
 Some one had

  * Sweetmeat composed of pounded almonds and honey.

 frightened the cat, and in he had bounded through the window, scattering the glass right and left.
 The noise gave me such a start, that I upset the frying-pan over the heated stove, the oil flared up in my face, and burnt me all over as you see me/